Alexmhack/web_automation/README.md

 # Checking
 run the live-server using the command live-server and click on the button, the welcome card will appear on the right where our test-wrapper is set

+# Actual Project work
+All above was seeing how brandflow works, now we will work on our real project.
+Open the index.html file from CreativeFolks.zip and paste our brandflow script in head tag